abergenw/next-page-layout/README.md

 **Features**

 - Persisted layout state when navigating between pages \*
-- Server-side layout data population with the usual suspects (**getInitialProps**, **getServerSideProps** and ** getStaticProps**)
+- Server-side layout data population with the usual suspects (**getInitialProps**, **getServerSideProps** and **getStaticProps**)
 - Client-side layout data population (**"useInitialProps"**)
-- Nested layouts with independent data requirements running in parallel
+- Nested layouts with per-layout data requirements, all fetched in parallel
 - A type safe API using Typescript

 <sub>\* Similar to [layouts](https://nextjs.org/docs/basic-features/layouts) recently added to Nextjs.</sub>

 ## Current status

-This library is fairly new and doesn't have a large user base yet but I'm currently running several applications in production using this lib and it's **working like a charm**.
-I suggest you give it a try and let me know how it works out - I am commited to maintaining this lib.
+This library is fairly new and doesn't have a large user base yet.
+However, I've been running this in production in several applications for quite some time already, and it's working like a charm.
+I suggest you give it a try and let me know how it works.
+I'm commited to maintaining this lib.

 ## Background